 "I don't think so, but we can't rule it out.
 We'll have to find another way across.
 Keep your eyes open.
 They could be lying in wait to ambush us."

 First, they traveled north along the edge of the chasm.
 The divide grew wider the farther they traveled, so they turned back toward the south.
-This way eventually grew to be only about thirty feed wide at one place.
+This way eventually grew to be only about thirty feet wide at one section.
 Here, Vaughn decided that they should try to chop down a tree along its edge.

 They had one axe between them, so they took turns so as to conserve their energy.
 It was winter, so the tree was very hard and difficult to cut down, but eventually, cut it down they did, and it fell across the chasm, giving them a natural bridge on which to cross.